 The word ‘Prayas’ means ‘focused effort’.
-Prayas is a non-governmental, non-profit organisation based in Pune, India.
+Prayas is a non-profit organisation based in Pune, India.
 Members of Prayas are professionals working to protect and promote the public interest in general, and interests of the disadvantaged sections of the society, in particular.

 Prayas (Energy Group), or PEG, has been active in furthering public-interest in the energy sector through analysis-based policy and regulatory engagement from around 1990.
 During this period, it has made significant contributions to the Indian energy sector and has established its credibility among the various actors in the sector through its comprehensive and analytically sound approach to issues.
 PEG uses diverse tools (research, developing innovative policy proposals, data and knowledge sharing activities, modelling, research publications etc.) and works with various stakeholders such as policy-makers and governance institutions, citizens’ groups, researchers, think-tanks and academic institutions.